 Three day $25

-Permits can be purchased Monday thru Friday 8:30 am to 4:30 pm from Ruidoso Department of Parks and Recreation located at 535 Resort Drive.
+Permits can be purchased online, or Monday thru Friday 8:30 am to 4:30 pm at the Parks & Recreation office located at 535 Resort Drive, Ruidoso, NM.